joereddington/paperwriting/grouppaperwriting.md

 # Specification

+* You must create the conditions for collaborative writing
 * Solving the hardest problems as early as possible
 * Make as many implicit things explicit as early as possible
 * Get your "No" answers as early as possible